neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/1-properties/chapter.md

 ## Test

 Now that we've added the properties, `Build` the contract and then `Run Tests`.
-Remember, if you ever get stuck feel free to take a look at the solution code by clicking `Reveal Solution` at the bottom of the page.
+Remember, if you ever get stuck feel free to take a look at the solution code by clicking `Show Solution` at the bottom of the page.

 ## Wrap Up